-Today, my teenage daughter has access to hundreds of channels of entertainment, music, and communication options, all glued to the palm of her hand.
-The same applies to younger professionals looking for jobs with our companies — they were raised in a world where they’ve known this level of choice in many areas of their lives.
+Today, we have access to hundreds of channels of entertainment, music, and communication options, all glued to the palm of our hands.
+The same applies to younger professionals looking for jobs with our companies — they were raised in a world where they’ve only known this level of choice in many areas of their lives.

 This presents a challenge to the workplace learning professional.

-I used to be a Microsoft Certified Trainer, and I’ll never forget an experience during one of my training sessions.
+Harrell used to be a Microsoft Certified Trainer, and will never forget an experience during one of his training sessions.

-One of my learners asked a question, and I didn’t have the answer on hand, so I did what any trainer worth their salt would have done: I wrote the question down on my whiteboard.
-Before I could finish writing it, another learner went online, typed in the question, and offered up the answer to the entire class.
+One of his learners asked a question, and he didn’t have the answer on hand, so he did what any trainer worth their salt would have done: wrote the question down on his whiteboard.
+Before he could finish writing it, another learner went online, typed in the question, and offered up the answer to the entire class.

-That day I knew my L&D role was undergoing a tectonic shift.
+That day he knew his L&D role was undergoing a tectonic shift.